Gunner40/Order-summary-component/README.md

 ## My process

-1. Study the design and come with prepare a plan for the html structure and class names
+1. Study the design and prepare a plan for the html structure and class names.
-2. Build the HTML
+2. Build the HTML.
-3. Write the CSS
+3. Write the CSS.
 4. Complete the readme file.
 5. Create a github repository and upload files.
 6. Publish the site live on the internet using github hosting.